Jahanara-juma1/independent-service-provider/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Independent-Service-Provider](https://independent-service-prov-9bebb.web.app/).

+## Documention
+* Home part
+* Blogs part
+* Register part
+* Login part and
+* Footer part .

-## Available Scripts
+## Framework use
+* React Router
+* React Bootstarp
+* Vanella Css
+* react firebase hooke and
+* React Toast uses.

 In the project directory, you can run: